Tania Zulkoskey Counselling

 Do you provide a free initial consultation?

 I provide a free initial consultation for 15 minutes so you can make sure you feel comfortable with me and that there is a "fit."
+You have the option of attending in person or a telephone conversation.
 This is your opportunity to do the screening.

 Who are you affiliated with?

-I am affiliated with the BC Association of Social Workers (BCASW) and the Board of Registration of Social Workers (BRSW).
+I am affiliated with the BC Association of Social Workers (BCASW) and the BC College of Social Workers (BCCSW).
 This is so I can engage in private practice and be accountable to a governing body.
 I also believe in and support the Code of Ethics for social work practice.

-I also belong to the Association of Traumatic Stress Specialists (ATSS) in the USA.
+I also belong to the Association of Traumatic Stress Specialists (ATSS).
 They are the international governing body for Certified Trauma Specialists.